-Never stop exploring with these top-notch GPS systems
+GPS units aren't dead!
+Our favorite models still do things your phone can't

 Garmin Nüvicam LMTHD

-Why should you buy this: The Nüvicam is the Swiss Army knife of the GPS world.
+Why should you buy this: The Nüvicam is a veritable Swiss army knife of GPS devices

-Who’s it for: Those with the budget for every great feature
+Who’s it for: Those with the budget for some awesome features

 Why we picked the Garmin Nüvicam LMTHD:

-At its core, the Nüvicam is a solid navigation unit with a plethora of extras tacked on.
+At its core, the NuviCam is a solid navigation unit with a bunch of extras tacked on.
 Its HD dash cam is always recording, and it saves footage automatically in the event of an accident.
-When traveling faster than 30 mph, the device’s camera can sense if you’re following too close to the vehicle in front of you, and it uses visual and audible warnings to get you to back off.
-If you exceed 40 mph, the Nüvicam recognizes when you’re drifting out of lane.
+When traveling over 30 mph, the device’s camera can sense if you’re following too close to the vehicle in front of you, and it uses visual and audible warnings to get you to back off.
+If you exceed 40 mph, the NuviCam recognizes when you’re drifting out of lane.
 It really can do it all.

-The Garmin Nüvicam is an ambitious product that does everything it sets out to do quite well.
+The Garmin NuviCam is an ambitious product that does everything it sets out to do, and does it quite well.
 It could also turn out to be a huge trendsetter for dash-mounted devices.
 It isn’t cheap, but it’s hard to argue with its robust feature set.

-The best cheap GPS device
+The best value GPS device

 TomTom Go 50 S